 UN-CHARTING, 2023 - Ongoing

-Un-Charting is an ongoing multi-media project consisting of an immersive 3D animated documentary film and a platform for collaboratively developed public programming
+Un-Charting is an ongoing multi-media project consisting of an immersive 3D animated documentary film and a platform for collaboratively developed public programming.

 The simulator film Un-Charting is, at core, a documentary.
 Approaching the genre critically, the 17-minute film weaves narrated 19th-century documents together with interviews and footage that I began recording in 2017.
 These sources are displayed in annotated museum cases that are encountered by viewers before they enter the immersive 180-degree video installation, informing the experience of a film that appropriates science fiction aesthetics with precise historical context.
-By combining the seemingly contradictory forms, the project addresses the crucial role of speculative fiction in the perpetration of settler-colonial harm and investigates the spectrum of political imagination.

 Simulator Film by Tali Keren Main Credits: